USEPA/CRACMM/README.md

 ### Description

-The Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM) is a description of atmospheric NO<sub>X</sub>-VOC-O<sub>3</sub>-aerosol chemistry and associated metadata (Pye et al. in prep.).
+The Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM) is a description of atmospheric NO<sub>X</sub>-VOC-O<sub>3</sub>-aerosol chemistry and associated metadata (Pye et al., 2022).
 CRACMM is available in the EPA [Community Multiscale Air Quality (CMAQ) modeling system](https://github.com/USEPA/CMAQ) starting with version 5.4 (2022 release).
 In CMAQ, CRACMM is available as CRACMM1 and CRACMM1AMORE.
 The two mechanisms are identical in their representation of emissions and chemistry except for the isoprene system.
 CRACMM1 isoprene chemistry is the same as in RACM2.
-CRACMM1AMORE isoprene chemistry is based on the Columbia University [Atmospheric Chemistry Model Reduction (AMORE)](https://cfpub.epa.gov/ncer_abstracts/index.cfm/fuseaction/display.abstractDetail/abstract_id/11084) algorithm (Wiser et al. in prep.).
+CRACMM1AMORE isoprene chemistry is based on the Columbia University [Atmospheric Chemistry Model Reduction (AMORE)](https://cfpub.epa.gov/ncer_abstracts/index.cfm/fuseaction/display.abstractDetail/abstract_id/11084) algorithm (Wiser et al., 2022).
 For more information about the plans for CRACMM, see the [EPA fact sheet on the CMAQ website](https://www.epa.gov/cmaq/cmaq-fact-sheets).

 ### Purpose and Organization of the CRACMM Github Repository